 Download one of our safe boating guides made especially for recreational boaters:

-The Designated Anchorage Area Program is a partnership between the City of Port Moody and the Vancouver Fraser Port Authority.
+The program is a partnership between the City of Port Moody and the Vancouver Fraser Port Authority.
 The program addresses community concerns about unauthorized, long-term moorage, uninsured boats, safety issues related to abandoned and improperly anchored boats, and the dumping of sewage into the inlet.

 Please Pump.
 Don’t Dump.
 Boat sewage is a source of fecal bacteria that harms the environment and puts public health at risk.
 Boaters are responsible for using pump-out services at area marinas.
-See pump-out locations for more information.
+See pump-out locations in Vancouver, or additional pump-out locations in the wider region.

 News: Near-miss incident in Burrard Inlet highlights need for safe boating awareness